 Fentanyl Patch Doses, Strength, and Withdrawal

-Some of the most serious side effects include:
+For instance, some of the most serious side effects include:

 - Slow heart rate